Andre Geim: Academic career

 After earning his PhD with Victor Petrashov, Geim worked as a research scientist at the Institute for Microelectronics Technology (IMT) at RAS, and from 1990 as a post-doctoral fellow at the universities of Nottingham (twice), Bath, and Copenhagen.
-He said that while at Nottingham he could spend his time on research rather than "swimming through Soviet treacle," and determined to leave the Soviet Union.
+He said that while at Nottingham he could spend his time on research rather than "swimming through Soviet treacle", and determined to leave the Soviet Union.

 He obtained his first tenured position in 1994, when he was appointed associate professor at Radboud University Nijmegen, where he worked on mesoscopic superconductivity.
 He later gained Dutch citizenship.
 One of his doctoral students at Nijmegen was Konstantin Novoselov, who went on to become his main research partner.
 However, Geim has said that he had an unpleasant time during his academic career in the Netherlands.

 He was offered professorships at Nijmegen and Eindhoven, but turned them down as he found the Dutch academic system too hierarchical and full of petty politicking.
 "This can be pretty unpleasant at times," he says.
 "It's not like the British system where every staff member is an equal quantity."
 On the other hand, Geim writes in his Nobel lecture that "the situation was a bit surreal because outside the university walls I received a warm-hearted welcome from everyone around, including Jan Kees and other academics."
 (Prof. Jan Kees Maan was the research boss of Geim during his time at Radboud University Nijmegen.)

 In 2001 he became a professor of physics at the University of Manchester, and was appointed director of the Manchester Centre for Mesoscience and Nanotechnology in 2002.
 Geim's wife and long-standing co-author, Irina Grigorieva, also moved to Manchester as a lecturer in 2001.
 The same year, they were joined by Novoselov who moved to Manchester from Nijmegen, which awarded him a PhD in 2004.
 Geim served as Langworthy Professor between 2007 and 2013, leaving this endowed professorship to Novoselov in 2012.
 Also, between 2007 and 2010 Geim was an EPSRC Senior Research Fellow before becoming one of Royal Society Research Professors.

 Geim holds many honorary professorships including those from Tsinghua University (China), Moscow Institute of Physics and Technology (Russia), and Radboud University Nijmegen (Netherlands).

+In April 2026, Geim will commence his tenure as a chair professor at the Faculty of Science of the University of Hong Kong.